 Developing students’ understanding of the algorithm and the “(IF-THEN-ELSE)” and “(IF, IF ELSE)” commands, the Edmodo tour goes further if it overcomes the challenge or otherwise receives the penalty by going back to the previous city.

-The tourist has with him a map of Albania, or use the web that we have created, which indicates in the travel itinerary and options A and B according to the selected destinations.
+The tourist has with him a map of Albania, or uses the web that we have created, which indicates in the travel itinerary and options A and B according to the selected destinations.

 If the trip is as short as possible towards the ecological city, this makes the Edmodo a winner.

-Shkodra city – the game challenge in MAZE, (students can create their Maze game with different roadblocks for different levels) at the end of the labyrinth there is ticket A (Vlora), else if student does not choose ticket A, then ticket choice is B (Tirana).
+Shkodra city – the game challenge is in MAZE (students can create their Maze game with different roadblocks for the different levels).
+At the end of the labyrinth, there is ticket A (Vlora), else if student does not choose ticket A, then the ticket choice is B (Tirana).

 City of Vlora —- Challenge: The puzzle game.
 If the emoji comes out J the player goes to the city on the Durres, if the emoji is L student returns to the city in Start (Fier city).

 Durres city — Challenge: message in bottle.
 A challenge awaits them in this city: to decode the message in the bottle, which will orient the player to the next destination, Tirana or Berat city.